 If you live on the coast, you have probably photographed your local beach so many times, it doesn't mean much to you anymore.

 We need to look beyond the overall picture.

 Have you ever walked along the beach in the early light of dawn, before its sands have been disturbed by others?

-You can see the line of the high tide mark, as it makes its meandering, snaky way down the length of the beach, with bits of flotsam that have been washed ashore during the night.
-You've seen it before, but how strange it looks now in this eerie light.
+You can see the line of the high tide mark, as it snakes its meandering way down the length of the beach, with bits of flotsam that have been washed ashore during the night.
+You've seen it all before, but how strange it looks now in this eerie light.
 Notice how each little piece of litter seems to stand out, with its own individual character and uniqueness, even though they are either enmeshed in an entanglement of seaweed or partially covered with sand and other things like pieces of driftwood, a feather or two, that broken crab's claw, or perhaps some odd indescribable bits and pieces of man-made objects.
-They all should create great interest as you stroll down the beach.
+They all create new and great interest as you stroll down the beach.

 Look at the waves, as they wash back out to sea, leaving coloured cloud reflections in the wet sand.

 Your imagination should be running wild and hopefully, these things will inflame or inspire you and suddenly send you off on a different tangent of exploration.

 When you look at things around you, even the family car can possess in its body, sensual shapes and form, and weird reflections in its paintwork.